xrip/pico-286/VIDEO_MODES.md

 * **COMPOSITE_160x200x16**: 160x200 with 16 colors, emulating the color composite output of a CGA card.
 * **COMPOSITE_160x200x16_force**: 160x200 with 16 colors, forcing the composite color mode even if the BIOS does not request it.

-**Restrictions:**

-* The color palette is fixed for most modes.
-The TGA and VGA modes allow for a programmable palette.
-* The video memory layout is fixed for each mode.
-* The refresh rate is fixed at 60Hz.
-* The `dma_handler_VGA` function in `drivers/vga-nextgen/vga.c` is responsible for generating the video signal.
-It reads the video data from the emulated video RAM and sends it to the PIO to be displayed on the screen.
-The handler is called for each scanline, and it determines which video mode is currently active and generates the appropriate signals.
+**Implementation Details & Restrictions**

+The video signal generation is handled by `dma_handler_VGA` and has the following characteristics and limitations:

+*   **Hardware Dependency:** The implementation is specific to the Raspberry Pi Pico and its PIO/DMA capabilities.
+It is not thread-safe and assumes a specific system clock frequency.
+*   **Resolution Limits:**
-* The `dma_handler_VGA` function has a hardcoded limit of 480 visible lines.
-Any video modes with a higher vertical resolution will be cropped.
+    *   Maximum visible resolution is 640x480.
+Video modes with a higher vertical resolution will be cropped.
-* The `dma_handler_VGA` function has a hardcoded limit of 640 visible pixels per line.
-Any video modes with a higher horizontal resolution will be cropped.
+    *   Maximum horizontal resolution is 640 pixels.
+Video modes with a higher horizontal resolution will be cropped.
-* The `HERC_640x480x2_90` mode is a special case that uses a 90-column text mode layout.
-The video memory is laid out in a way that is different from the other Hercules modes.
+*   **Refresh Rate:** Fixed at 60Hz.
+*   **Memory Layout:** Each video mode has a fixed, non-configurable video memory layout.
+*   **Palette:** The color palette is fixed for most modes.
+Only TGA and VGA modes allow for a programmable palette.
+*   **Special Modes:**
+    *   `HERC_640x480x2_90`: Uses a non-standard 90-column text mode memory layout.
-* The composite color modes are an approximation of the real hardware.
-The colors may not be exactly the same as on a real CGA card.
+    *   Composite modes: An approximation of real CGA hardware; colors may not be an exact match.
-* The VGA "Mode X" style mode is not a standard VGA mode.
-It is a custom mode that uses a planar memory layout to achieve 256 colors at a resolution of 320x200.
+    *   VGA "Mode X": This is a custom mode, not a standard VGA mode, that uses a planar memory layout.
-* The `dma_handler_VGA` function has a special case for a debug console that is displayed at the bottom of the screen.
-This console is not part of the emulated video output.
+*   **Debug Console:** A debug console may be displayed at the bottom of the screen, which is not part of the emulated video output.
-* The `dma_handler_VGA` function uses a double-buffering scheme to avoid tearing.
-The two buffers are swapped at the beginning of each frame.
-* The `dma_handler_VGA` function uses the PIO to generate the video signals.
-The PIO is a programmable I/O peripheral that can be used to generate complex waveforms.
-* The `dma_handler_VGA` function uses DMA to transfer the video data from the emulated video RAM to the PIO.
-This frees up the CPU to do other things.
-* The `dma_handler_VGA` function is time-critical.
-It must be able to generate the video signal in real time.
-Any delays in the handler will cause the video output to be corrupted.
-* The `dma_handler_VGA` function is only compatible with the Raspberry Pi Pico.
-It will not work on other microcontrollers.
-* The `dma_handler_VGA` function is not thread-safe.
-It should only be called from the main thread.
-* The `dma_handler_VGA` function assumes that the system clock is running at a specific frequency.
-If the clock frequency is changed, the video output will be corrupted.
-* The `dma_handler_VGA` function assumes that the PIO is configured in a specific way.
-If the PIO configuration is changed, the video output will be corrupted.
-* The `dma_handler_VGA` function assumes that the DMA is configured in a specific way.
-If the DMA configuration is changed, the video output will be corrupted.
-* The `dma_handler_VGA` function assumes that the video memory is laid out in a specific way.
-If the video memory layout is changed, the video output will be corrupted.
-* The `dma_handler_VGA` function assumes that the palette is configured in a specific way.
-If the palette is changed, the video output will be corrupted.
-* The `dma_handler_VGA` function assumes that the font is configured in a specific way.
-If the font is changed, the video output will be corrupted.
-* The `dma_handler_VGA` function assumes that the cursor is configured in a specific way.
-If the cursor is changed, the video output will be corrupted.
-* The `dma_handler_VGA` function assumes that the blinking is configured in a specific way.
-If the blinking is changed, the video output will be corrupted.